valkey-io/iovalkey/README.md

 Redis.Command.setArgumentTransformer("hmset", (args) => {
   if (args.length === 2) {
     if (args[1] instanceof Map) {
-      // utils is a internal module of ioredis return [args[0], ...utils.convertMapToArray(args[1])];
+      // utils is a internal module of iovalkey return [args[0], ...utils.convertMapToArray(args[1])];
     }
     if (typeof args[1] === "object" && args[1] !== null) {